gtraversa/gtraversa/README.md

 - 👋 Hi, I’m @gtraversa
-- 👀 I’m interested in applications of reinforcement learning
+- 👀 I’m interested in Applications of Reinforcement Learning
-- 🌱 I’m currently studying elecrical and electronic engineering with computerscience @ UCL
+- 🌱 I’m currently studying Electrical and Electronic Engineering with Computer Science (2022) @ UCL
 - 💞️ I’m looking to collaborate on:
 - 📫 How to reach me: gianlu.traversa@gmail.com